 Beauty is in the eye of the beholder.
 Your version of a perfect nose may differ from another’s viewpoint.

 Each and every person has their own unique idea of what they consider a “perfect nose” should look like.
 In fact, there are some celebrities who’s entire identity is based on having a unique nose, and others who have had early nose surgery before their careers took off – including “Dr McDreamy” Patrick Demsey from the award winning TV show Grey’s Anatomy.
 Each of us has a unique idea about what makes for an attractive – versus unattractive – nose shape or size in relation to the rest of the face.

 What makes for a universally ATTRACTIVE nose?

 - Typically, it’s all about facial balance and feature harmony.

 - Does the nose suit the face?
 Or does the nose detract or distract from your other facial features?

 - Does the nose lead you to be distracted from the eyes or mouth or is it nicely in balance?

 Below are some of the more common concerns that lead some patients to consider a surgical solution to getting a better looking, balanced nose.
-These are the most commonly heard concerns that our experienced Specialist Plastic Surgeons hear most frequently in confidential consultations about nose surgery.
 They include concerns about the nose shape, nose tip dimensions, bridge height, nose direction (straightness or crookedness) and the nose shape in relation to other facial features or the overall facial bone structure (facial proportions).

 If you’re considering Rhinoplasty, just send an enquiry form or phone our Patient Care Advisors on (03) 8849 1444 to learn what you can do to arrange to see a Rhinoplasty Specialist at one of our Melbourne or Sydney locations.